 We often process anxiety but when we’re aware of its presence, we just want to get rid of it.
 It’s rare to read information sharing its good side effects.
-The Anxiety Solution on the other hand, suggests the good side.
-Rather than pushing it away or pretending that it does not exist, why not ask what is it trying to tell you?
+The Anxiety Solution on the other hand, shares the good side.
+Rather than pushing it away or pretending it does not exist, why not ask what it’s trying to tell you?
 Why are you thinking this way and what can you learn about yourself?

 “There are no perfect decisions”

-Chloe’s client revealed how she wanted a “perfect summer” and inquired over whether to buy a European train pass.
+Chloe had a client who wished for a “perfect summer” and inquired over whether to buy a European train pass.
 Debating on what would be the ideal decision led to a spiral of anxiousness.
 When you’re a perfectionist, you need to read and remember that no decision is ever completely perfect.

 The Anxiety Solution is sectioned in chapters that flow similar to a journey.
 You start at the understanding, the symptoms and causes, followed by all the applicable feelings.
 Towards the middle, you then see the answers.
 There are tables and charts to fill in, a range of exercises including how to actually meditate.
 Explained fully is how our lifestyle affects us, what social-media is doing and the mindfulness needed in our thoughts.